RJMesquita/road-pal/README.md

     - This will parse PDFs and Markdown, create embeddings, and populate Supabase.
     Run the chatbot
 4. **Run the chatbot**
-    `python app.py`
+    `uv run app.py`

     Access the Gradio interface in your browser.

+## How to Contribute

+We welcome contributions!
+Please follow these guidelines to help us maintain a clean and meaningful commit history:

+### Commit Emoji Guide

+- ✨ `:sparkles:` — New features
+- 🔨 `:hammer:` — Updates or improvements
+- 🔥 `:fire:` — Removing files or code
+- 🚚 `:truck:` — Move or rename files
+- 🔖 `:bookmark:` — New versions/releases
+- 📚 `:books:` — Documentation changes
+- ✅ `:white_check_mark:` — Adding or updating tests

+### Example Commit Messages

+- ✨ Add user authentication to chatbot
+- 🔨 Update ingestion script for Markdown images
+- 🔥 Remove deprecated PDF parser
+- 🚚 Move utils to ingestion folder
+- 🔖 Release v1.1.0
+- 📚 Update README with setup instructions
+- ✅ Add tests for document ingestion

+### Contribution Steps

+1. Fork the repository and create your branch from `main`.
+2. Make your changes and commit using the emoji guide above.
+3. Push your branch and open a Pull Request with a clear description.

+Thank you for helping improve Road Pal ❤️

 ## TODO

 - **Refactor for Scalability:** Enhance the existing codebase to ensure greater scalability and maintainability for future growth.
 - **Improve User Interface:** Refine the application's interface to effectively present tests and provide comprehensive assistance to students.
-- **Integrate Multimodal Support:** (Optional) Implement the capability to embed both text and images, leveraging advanced models such as OpenAI GPT-4o for comprehensive data representation.
+- **Integrate Multimodal Support:** Implement the capability to embed both text and images, leveraging advanced models such as OpenAI GPT-4o for comprehensive data representation.
+- **User Authentication:** Implement user authentication with credentials for personalized experiences, data management and security.